gmmarconi/CRiSP-for-Misspecified-Robot-Model/README.md

 Both scripts read a configuration file (two samples of which are in the corresponding folder) and perform the experiment accordingly.

-To launch the script, use:
+To launch the script, change directory to `experiments script` and use:

- `$ python experiments/synthetic_data_experiment.py -config path/to/config.ini`
+ `$ python planar manipulator demo.py -config path/to/config.ini`

 Where `config.ini` is a configuration file defining the experiment details.